-More bowhunters use recurve or compound crossbows than any other type, which means that you'll find a huge variety of brands and offerings of either type, as well as easy-to-locate services and parts if you're in need of repairs.
+More bowhunters use recurve or compound crossbows than any other type, which means that you'll find a huge variety of brands like Barnett, and offerings of either type, as well as easy-to-locate services and parts if you're in need of repairs.

 Whether you're an experienced bowhunter or new to this exciting pastime, either of these bows will serve you well and keep you in the field for years to come.

 However, the reverse draw crossbows are becoming all the rage in recent years due to their balanced feel and superior effective range.
 We expect them to outpace the two most common types for deer hunting in the future.

 Though different kinds of crossbow will have some variation in their parts, most of them have essentially the same basic anatomy.

 The major recognizable part of a crossbow is its limbs, which can be single or split.
 These are the arms from which the string is pulled, and they can take different shapes depending on the structure and type of crossbow you're using.

 On most models, they'll be curved limbs, but some crossbows have shorter limbs, others have longer ones, and in compound crossbows, you'll spot the addition of a cam system, which is effectively a pulley system, on the ends of the limbs.

 The limbs are connected to the barrel of the crossbow, which is generally made of lightweight materials such as aluminum alloy, carbon fiber, or polymer.